 You might skip the need for a beneficiary by naming a joint account owner, instead.
 In some cases, this can be appropriate (e.g., spouses often have joint accounts).
 Just remember to review the joint account owner’s financial history, credit issues, and current financial situation, even if it is a spouse or family member.
 If your joint account owner gets into financial difficulty, creditors could come after the balance of your account, even if the co-owner has never contributed to that account.
 Most bank accounts that are held in the names of two people carry with them what’s called the “right of survivorship.”
 This means that after one co-owner dies, the surviving owner automatically becomes the sole owner of all the funds.
 The account will not need to go through probate before it can be transferred to the survivor.

-Changing the Beneficiaries on your Savings Account
+Changing the Beneficiaries on Your Savings Account

 One thing to keep in mind is that you’ll need to keep your beneficiaries up to date.
 Any major life event, such as a marriage or divorce, or the birth or death of a child, means you need to look over your account beneficiaries to make sure they’re still accurate.
 Also, be sure that your account beneficiaries are listed in the appropriate order.
 This is important if you, for instance, want the account to pass first to your spouse but then to your child if your spouse has also passed away.

 When you’re changing the beneficiaries on your accounts, be sure to also change those beneficiaries in your will so that they match.
-Mismatches between your will and your account beneficiaries can create major hang ups for your heirs.
+Mismatches between your will and your account beneficiaries can create major hang-ups for your heirs.
 Whenever you update one, double-check the other to ensure that it’s correct to avoid problems down the road.
-For example, if your spouse is you beneficiary and you get divorced but forget to update the beneficiary information on the account, your spouse will get your account after you die, which you may not want.
+For example, if your spouse is your beneficiary and you get divorced but forget to update the beneficiary information on the account, your spouse will get your account after you die, which you may not want.

 More Complicated Situations

 There are some restrictions when designating beneficiaries on your savings accounts.
-For example, if your named beneficiary is a minor, a court may require that a guardianship be established to handle the money for him or her.
-If you name a special needs person as beneficiary, the amount of money in the bank account may be enough to disqualify him or her from receiving government assistance.
+For example, if your named beneficiary is a minor, a court may require that guardianship be established to handle the money for him or her.
+If you name a special needs person as a beneficiary, the amount of money in the bank account may be enough to disqualify him or her from receiving government assistance.
 Consider the money skills and maturity level of your intended beneficiary.
 If your named beneficiary dies before you and no one else is listed as the POD beneficiary, the bank account becomes part of your probate estate.
 You can avoid these problems by reviewing your account beneficiaries a least every two years.

 If your wealth grows to a point where you’re well into the millions of dollars of assets, it’s probably time to do more than just designate beneficiaries and set up a basic will.
 At this point, you’re looking at estate planning, trusts and other inheritance issues.
-You don’t want your hard work and careful planning go to waste when your beneficiaries are heavily taxed on what you leave behind.
+You don’t want your hard work and careful planning to go to waste when your beneficiaries are heavily taxed on what you leave behind.

 Savings Account Beneficiaries: The Bottom Line